microsoft/Precio/README.md

 In the end, `Server1` and `Server2` output numbers modulo the summation modulus, whereas `Server3` outputs nothing.
 Both `Server1` and `Server2` need to use standard differential privacy techniques to add noise to their result to achieve differential privacy for the output.
-Note that they should not use the distributions in `random::hist_noise`, as those are special truncated shifted noise distributions meant to be used by the histogram protocol.
+Note that they should not use the distributions `hist_noise::Laplace` or `hist_noise::Gaussian`, as those are special truncated shifted noise distributions meant to be used by the histogram protocol.
 Finally, `Server2` sends it differentially private output to `Server1`, who reveals the result by adding the two numbers modulo the summation modulus.
-For the modular addition, you can use `u32::add_mod` or `u64::add_mod`, defined in [src/arith.rs](src/arith.rs).
+For the modular addition, you can use `u32::add_mod` or `u64::add_mod` by using `arith::Modulus` (see [src/arith.rs](src/arith.rs)).

 ## Examples
 The above explanation of the core APIs omits many details.
-However, each `.rs` file includes tests for the functionalities defined in it.
-In particular, [src/server/server.rs](src/server/server.rs) demonstrates complete examples of using Precio.
+However, each `.rs` file includes tests for the functionalities defined in it, and [tests/](tests/) includes multiple complete examples of using Precio.

 **IMPORTANT: The hard-coded protocol parameters in these examples are not intended to be secure.
 The examples merely demonstrate how to use the library.
 To learn how to set secure parameters, please see [eprint.iacr.org/2021/1490](https://eprint.iacr.org/2021/1490).**

-The following examples are the most relevant ones, all contained in [src/server/server.rs](src/server/server.rs):
+The following examples are the most relevant ones, all in [tests/](tests/):
-1. `server::server::tests::test_layered_histogram` demonstrates building a few layers of a layered histogram for artificially generated test data.
+1. `layered_histogram` demonstrates building a few layers of a layered histogram for artificially generated test data.
-1. `server::server::tests::full_histogram_exploration` computes a full private histogram, *i.e.*, all possible paths, for artificially generated test data.
+1. `full_histogram_exploration` computes a full private histogram, *i.e.*, all possible paths, for artificially generated test data.
 The test can easily be modified; for example, one may want to change the number of clients (`report_count`), the test data distribution (`zipf_parameter`), the noise distibutions (`noise_distr` and `noise_distr_dummy`).
 The schema can be changed as well, but make sure to set the `U32_COUNT` value to be such that the sum of the attribute bit-sizes in the schema is no larger than `32 * U32_COUNT`.
 Note that this test only handles categorical attributes.
 Finally, you can change `reports_prune_threshold` and `histogram_prune_threshold` to change the pruning behavior.
 Setting these to zero results in an exact (up to differential privacy) histogram.
-1. `server::server::tests::full_histogram_exploration_from_file` is the same as `full_histogram_exploration`, but it reads the client reports from a JSON file called `full_histogram.json` instead of generating test data.
+1. `full_histogram_exploration_from_file` is the same as `full_histogram_exploration`, but it reads the client reports from a JSON file called `full_histogram.json` instead of generating test data.
 The format of this input file was described in above in [Client](#client).
-1. `server::server::tests::heavy_hitter` demonstrates finding the most frequently occurring report, the *heavy hitter* from a set of reports.
+1. `heavy_hitter` demonstrates finding the most frequently occurring report, the *heavy hitter* from a set of reports.
-1. `server::server::tests::heavy_hitter_from_file` is the same as `heavy_hitter`, but it reads the client reports from a JSON file called `heavy_hitter.json` instead of generating test data.
+1. `heavy_hitter_from_file` is the same as `heavy_hitter`, but it reads the client reports from a JSON file called `heavy_hitter.json` instead of generating test data.
-1. `server::server::tests::histogram_with_summation` demonstrates a few runs of the sum protocol interleaved with layered histogram exploration.
+1. `histogram_with_summation` demonstrates a few runs of the sum protocol interleaved with layered histogram exploration.

 To run these examples, just use `cargo test <example_name>`, but remember to use the `--release` switch if you hope to measure timings.
 The examples also print some information to stdout, including communication and timing measurements, which you can see by running the tests with `--nocapture`.